MuhammedErdemKazanci/device_trust/README.md

   - `x86_64` (64-bit x86)
 - **Auto-linking**: CMake/ndk-build handles linking; no additional setup required.
 - **Compatibility**: This plugin relies on your app's Android Gradle Plugin (AGP) and Kotlin versions.
 If you encounter version conflicts during build, align the AGP/Kotlin versions in your app's root `build.gradle` to match the plugin's requirements (typically AGP 8.0+ and Kotlin 1.9+).
 - **16KB Page Size Support**: Android devices with 16KB page size are supported (Android 15+ on some devices).
-The native library is built with `-Wl,-z,max-page-size=16384` for arm64-v8a.
+The native library is built with `-Wl,-z,max-page-size=16384` for all ABIs.
 We recommend using a modern NDK (r26+) for optimal compatibility.

 ### iOS